-Canon 1100D versus Canon 80D
+Canon 1100D vs 80D

 The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 80D are two digital cameras that were revealed to the public, respectively, in February 2011 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the 80D provides 24 MP.
+The 1100D has a resolution of 12.2 megapixels, whereas the 80D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably larger (12 percent) than the Canon 1100D.
 Moreover, the 80D is substantially heavier (47 percent) than the 1100D.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the 1100D does not feature any corresponding weather-sealing.